curv3d/curv/ideas/Debug.md

   single-step, resume.
 * A breakpoint was reached or a single-step has completed.
 ### Stack Trace on Error
+Store a list of call phrases in curv::Exception, to print stack trace.
+Choices:

+ 1. Pass the top-of-stack around as `Frame*` arguments, and then into the curv::Exception constructor.
+    * This is more functional and explicit, so maybe I have a better idea what the code is doing, and what the dependencies are?
+    * Need to add `Frame*` arguments to:
+      * Phrase::analyze (maybe put Frame* into curv::Environ)
+      * `arg_to_*`
+      * parser & scanner.
+Maybe put `Frame*` into curv::Scanner.

+    Let's define the Context of an error to be the Location of the program text containing the error, plus the call stack (Locations of each call).
+    Now, some functions like eval_file() might be called from the evaluator, where there is a context, or direct from the UI, which has no context.
+    I need a representation for an optional Context, which can be passed as an argument to the Exception constructor, arg_to_string, eval_file, etc.
+    I want to be able to write an expression which constructs either an empty Context, or a Context constructed from a Phrase and a Frame.
+    So maybe `{}` and `{phrase,frame}`?
+Prefer to pass as `const Context&`.

+ 2. A thread-local variable points to top-of-stack.
+The curv::Exception constructor extracts the call phrase list from the stack by global variable reference, not by parameter.
+Less code.

+This makes me think about the compile-time stack vs the run-time stack.
+The compile-time stack only needs a new entry each time a new file is opened, not like Environ.
+Currently this only happens in `file()` at run time, so nothing special needed right now.
+If we implement `use module` then we'll need to implement `file()` at compile time, but that's compile-time evaluation, and then we'll push Frames at compile time.
+Which leads to a stack trace with alternating zones of run-time and compile-time frames.
+Later.

+old
   - Frame contains a parent_frame and a call_phrase; latter is null for the base module frame.
 This forms a stack that can be dumped to print a stack trace.